 What is startling about the results of the Checkster survey is exactly what candidates say that they are lying about to land jobs.
 They’re lying about the wrong things.

 Candidates are telling the wrong lies

 Sixty percent of job seekers claim mastery of skills they have only basic knowledge of.
 This is the worst kind of lie to tell in the hiring process.
 What good does it to you to fool an employer into hiring you – if you don’t have the skills to do the job?
 That’s not spin.
 That is potentially putting you into an awkward situation where your true abilities are revealed, and you are summarily dismissed.

 That wastes the employer’s time and resources and seriously damages your professional reputation.
 No one within the network of that employment situation will ever hire or recommend you again.

 Other falsehoods included 50 percent admitting to lying about employment dates, their job title (41.24 percent), and which school they attended (39.25 percent.)

 Those are all terrible deceptions to use when trying to get hired.
 This is because even the most basic background check will confirm your dates of employment with an employer, what your job title was and where you went to school.

 The one lie you probably should be telling.
-The survey found that another of the most common lies candidates choose to tell is their reason for leaving a previous employer.
+The survey found that another of the most common lies candidates choose to disclose is their reason for leaving a previous employer.
 This one makes sense.
-Your reasons for leaving a job are personal, and they won’t directly impact your ability to do the job that you are trying to be hired for.
+Your reasons for leaving a job are personal, and they won’t directly impact your ability to do the job you are trying to be hired for.